GJasonAnderson/fps-leader/docs/index.md

 Take 2 minutes to [watch this video from Pastor Jeff](https://vimeo.com/310863066) explaining what you need to do immediately to get ready for Fusion.
 You should have already received your Host Home Cards, [Schedule](#fusion-schedule), and [Parent Guide](fusion-parent-guide.pdf) documents from your coach - if not, [let me know ASAP](mailto:fps.leader.email@gmail.com).

 ## Service Projects
 We have time scheduled on Saturday for your group to serve our community in some way.
-If you are having trouble coming up with ideas, check this [list of service opportunities](fusion-service-opportunities.pdf) (those with lines through them are already taken) and email [Lisa Cole](mailto:lisac@faithpromise.org) for register.
+If you are having trouble coming up with ideas, check this [list of service opportunities](fusion-service-opportunities.pdf) (those with lines through them are already taken) and email [Lisa Cole](mailto:lisac@faithpromise.org) to register.
 List is current as of 13-Jan.

 ## Fusion Schedule
 This is also available as a [printable PDF](fusion-schedule.pdf).